kumahq/kuma-website/docs/docs/dev/documentation/dps-and-data-model.md

 ### Tag generation

-When Dataplane entities are automatically created, all labels from Pod are converted into Dataplane tags.
+On Kubernetes, because Dataplane entities are automatically created, all labels from Pod are converted into Dataplane tags.
 Labels with keys that contains `kuma.io/` are not converted because they are reserved to Kuma.
 The following tags are added automatically and cannot be overridden using Pod labels.